-This has been documented in a variety of cases and is part of the reason why individuals who are accused of a crime are tried in locations outside of where the crime occurred, especially if there was a lot of media coverage of the crime.
+This has been documented in a variety of cases.
+It is part of the reason why individuals who are accused of a crime are tried in locations outside of where the crime occurred.
+This is especially true if there was media coverage of the crime.

 The Verdict on False Memory

 The reality is, our memories are often unreliable.
-There is a two-step process our brains must go through in order to create new memories that involve a transfer of information from our short-term memories into our long-term memories.
+There is a two-step process our brains must go through in order to create new memories.
+It involves a transfer of information from our short-term memories into our long-term memories.
 This process creates the opportunity for mistakes to be made around the quality of the memories that are transferred.

-This doesn’t mean that we intentionally make things up, and even if we don’t remember all of the details of an event, often we do remember the emotional texture and experience of something.
+This doesn’t mean that we intentionally make things up.
+If we don’t remember all of the details of an event, often we do remember the emotional texture and experience of something.
 It is precisely this deep emotional memory that can have such a powerful effect on our lives.
 Exploring how memories are created, what circumstances create a false memory, and how to have a relationship with your memory that serves you for years to come is a beautiful journey.

 Photo credits: vkilikov/shutterstock.com, Lightspring/shutterstock.com FerGregory/shutterstock.com, SokorSpace/shutterstock.com, AdrianGrosu/shutterstock.com